Top Israeli minister: Trump wasting his time with peace plan

 JERUSALEM (AP) — A top Israeli Cabinet minister says President Donald Trump is wasting his time trying to push for an Israeli-Palestinian peace plan.

-Justice Minister Ayelet Shaked says Wednesday that reaching peace is currently impossible and Trump should focus his energy elsewhere until the Palestinians are ready to compromise.
-Speaking at the Jerusalem Post Diplomatic Conference, Shaked says "I think personally it is a waste of time."
+Justice Minister Ayelet Shaked says that reaching peace is currently impossible and that Trump should focus his energy elsewhere until the Palestinians are ready to compromise.

 The U.S. is preparing to release its long-anticipated Mideast peace plan, which Trump calls the "Deal of the Century."

-Trump's Mideast team, headed by his adviser and son-in-law, Jared Kushner, has been working on a peace proposal for months but has not said when it will be released.
+Trump's Mideast team, headed by his adviser and son-in-law, Jared Kushner, has been working on a peace proposal for months but hasn't said when it will be released.
 The Palestinians consider the plan a non-starter, accusing Trump of being unfairly biased toward Israel.